 Our ability to generate cash flows and earnings relies on project investor demand for our solar projects.
 An increase in market interest rates in the countries in which we operate is likely to result in our project investors requiring higher rates of return on solar projects that they acquire from us.
-In recent years, interest rates have been increasing in certain important countries in which we operate, such as the United States.
-This has the potential to negatively impact our ability to achieve our earnings or cash flow targets.
+Rising interest rates in certain important countries in which we operate, such as the U.S. and Australia, have the potential to negatively impact our ability to achieve our earnings or cash flow targets.